-Many folks in their 30s and 40s chow down on burgers, fried chicken and other fatty foods without fear, figuring they have years before they need to worry about their cholesterol levels.
+Many folks in their 30s and 40s chow down on burgers, fried chicken and other fatty foods without fear.
+So figuring they have years before they need to worry about their prolonged high cholesterol levels.

-But new research reveals that long-term exposure to even slightly higher cholesterol levels can damage a person’s future heart health.
+But new research reveals that long-term exposure to even slightly higher cholesterol levels can damage a person’s future heart health and other issues.

-“The duration of time a person has high cholesterol increases a person’s risk of heart disease above and beyond the risk posed by their current cholesterol level,” said study author Dr. Ann Marie Navar-Boggan, a cardiology fellow at the Duke Clinical Research Institute in Durham, N.C.
-“Adults with the highest duration of exposure to high cholesterol had a fourfold increased risk of heart disease, compared with adults who did not have high cholesterol.”
+“The duration of time a person has high cholesterol increases a person’s risk of heart disease.
+So above and beyond the risk posed by their current cholesterol level.” said study author Dr. Ann Marie Navar-Boggan.
+A cardiology fellow at the Duke Clinical Research Institute in Durham, N.C.
+“Because adults with the highest duration of exposure to high cholesterol.
+Had a fourfold increased risk of heart disease.
+Compared with adults who did not have high cholesterol.”

-Navar-Boggan and her colleagues concluded that for every 10 years a person has borderline-elevated cholesterol between the ages of 35 and 55, their risk of heart disease increases by nearly 40 percent.
+Navar-Boggan and her colleagues concluded that for every 10 years a person has borderline-elevated cholesterol between the ages of 35 and 55.
+Because their risk of heart disease increases by nearly 40 percent.

-For this study, which was partly funded by the U.S. Agency for Healthcare Research and Quality, researchers relied on data from the Framingham Heart Study, one of the largest ongoing research projects focused on heart health.
-Since 1948, families in the town of Framingham, Mass., have allowed researchers to track their health.
+So for this study, which was partly funded by the U.S. Agency for Healthcare Research and Quality.
+Researchers relied on data from the Framingham Heart Study.
+Because one of the largest ongoing research projects focused on heart health.
+Since 1948, families in the town of Framingham, Mass., and have allowed researchers to track their health.

 Participants with 11 to 20 years of high cholesterol had a 16.5 percent overall risk of heart disease.